Rockhopper-Technologies/jinxed/doc/api.rst

 .. py:module:: jinxed

-.. py:function:: setupterm([termstr, fd])

-  Reimplementation of :py:func:`curses.setupterm`
+Jinxed is an implementation of a subset of the Python curses library for Windows

+.. autofunction:: setupterm
-.. py:function:: tigetflag(capname)
+.. autofunction:: tigetflag

-  Reimplementation of :py:func:`curses.tigetflag`

-.. py:function:: tigetnum(capname)
+.. autofunction:: tigetnum

-  Reimplementation of :py:func:`curses.tigetnum`

-.. py:function:: tigetstr(capname)
+.. autofunction:: tigetstr

-  Reimplementation of :py:func:`curses.tigetstr`

-.. py:function:: tparm(str[, ...])
+.. autofunction:: tparm(str[, ...])

-  Reimplementation of :py:func:`curses.tparm`

-.. py:class:: error
+.. autoexception:: error

-  Generic class for Jinxed errors

 jinxed.win32
 ------------